khairul-me/Finder/README.md

 ## 🙏 Acknowledgments

+- **HackPrinceton 2024** - Where this project was initially conceived and developed during the 36-hour hackathon at Princeton University

+- **Hobart and William Smith Robotics Club**
+  - Liam Davidson – For invaluable feedback, technical expertise, and driving support during the Hackathon
+  - Evan Nolan – A great contributor for brainstorming.
+  - Souvick Rodrigues – A wonderful singer.

-- FlutterFlow team for their excellent development platform
+- **FlutterFlow team** - For providing an excellent development platform that made our rapid prototyping possible

-- Our college communities for inspiration and support
+- **Our College Communities** - For inspiration and continued support in making campus sustainability a priority

-- All contributors who have helped shape this project
+- **All contributors** - Who have helped shape this project through feedback and testing

 ## 📞 Contact